microsoft/onnxruntime/docs/performance/tune-performance.md

 #### Set number of intra-op threads

-Onnxruntime sessions utilizes multi-threading to parallelize computation inside each operator.
+Onnxruntime sessions utilize multi-threading to parallelize computation inside each operator.
 Customer could configure the number of threads like:

 ```python